Lucas-C/pre-commit-hooks/README.md

       entry: ng-repeat(?!.*track by)
       files: \.html$
     - id: angular-forbid-ngmodel-with-no-dot
-      name: In AngularJS, "Whenever you have ng-model there's gotta be a dot in there somewhere"
+      name: In AngularJS, whenever you have ng-model there's gotta be a dot in there somewhere
       language: pygrep
       entry: ng-model="?[^.]+[" ]
       files: \.html$